rickbutton/windows-dotfiles/README.md

 # Rick's Windows `dotfiles`

 These are my dotfiles for Windows.
-I use ConEmu with powershell, and neovim-qt.
+I use ConEmu with powershell, and vscode.

 ### Why do you have binaries checked in, are you bad?